Edit

 Collection JSON examples

 The following example shows a minimal collection JSON.
-For more fields, refer to the STAC collection specification.
+For more fields, see the STAC collection specification.

 {